flame-engine/flame-crates-example/tutorial/article.md

 > Checkpoint: [364a6c2](https://github.com/luanpotter/flame-example/commit/364a6c20cc096050503c9dbca9797c68a9b13738)

+## Rendering Multiple Sprites

-There is one crucial point to mention here, and it's regarding the render method.
+There is one **crucial point** to mention here, and it's regarding the **render method**.
 When we render a Crate, the state of the Canvas is translated and rotate arbitrarily, in order to enable drawing.
-Since we are going to draw several crates, we need to reset the Canvas between each drawn.
-That is made with the methods `save`, that saves the current state, and `restore`, that restores the previous saved state, deleting it.
+Since we are going to draw several crates, we need to **reset the Canvas between each drawn**.
+That is made with the methods `save`, that saves the current state, and `restore`, that restores the previously saved state, deleting it.

 ```dart
     @override